carbon-steel/detour.nvim/examples/telescope.md

 Here are examples of useful keymaps where you use detour popups together with the [telescope plugin](https://github.com/nvim-telescope/telescope.nvim).

 ### Terminal selection
-A keymap for opening a prompt to select a terminal buffer to open in a popup
+Select an existing terminal to open in a popup.
+If none exist, open a new one.
 ```lua
 vim.keymap.set('n', '<leader>t', function()
     local terminal_buffer_found = false